-Crops you can expect to see in you box will vary by the seasons...
+Crops you can expect to see in your box will vary by the seasons...

-Spring: green garlic, garlic scapes, scallions, microgreens, pea shoots, head lettuce, spinach, arugula, radishes, snap peas, kohlrabi, kale, chard, broccoli
+Spring: green garlic, garlic scapes, scallions, microgreens, pea shoots, head lettuce, spinach, arugula, radishes, salad turnips, beets, snap peas, kohlrabi, kale, chard, broccoli, cauliflower, cabbage

-Summer: fresh garlic, bunching onions, head lettuce, beets, carrots, green beans, tomatoes, sweet or hot peppers, sweet corn, cucumbers, herbs, cabbage, zucchini, summer squash
+Summer: fresh garlic, bunching onions, microgreens, head lettuce, carrots, green beans, tomatoes, sweet peppers, hot peppers, sweet corn, cucumbers, herbs, zucchini, summer squash, melons, celery

-Fall: cured garlic, onions, head lettuce, spinach, arugula, radishes, beets, carrots, broccoli, kohlrabi, kale, chard, tomatoes, sweet or hot peppers, winter squash, herbs, cabbage, melons
+Fall: cured garlic, onions, microgreens, head lettuce, spinach, arugula, radishes, salad turnips, beets, carrots, broccoli, cauliflower, kohlrabi, kale, chard, tomatoes, sweet peppers, hot peppers, winter squash, potatoes, herbs, cabbage, ginger

 Are you certified organic?

 No, we are not certified organic.
 As a small farm selling direct to our customers, we have not yet chosen to go through the certification process.
 We do not use any substances on our produce crops that are prohibited by the organic rules.
 We mainly use compost produced on the farm for fertility.
 We also use cover cropping.
 We occasionally use organic approved soil amendments as indicated by soil testing.
 We use row cover as needed for insect exclusion.
 We also use crop rotation to try to stay ahead of pests and disease problems.
 If pest pressure becomes extreme we will consider using organic approved sprays, but that is the exception rather than the rule.
 We do not use any gmo seeds or treated seeds.
 We buy certified organic seeds when they are available.